grommet/grommet/src/js/components/Button/README.md

 **button.primary.border.color**

 The color of the border for primary buttons.
+Only relevant
+    for themes that have defined a value for button.default.
 Expects `string | { dark: string, light: string }`.

 Defaults to